jrandj/aws-solutions-architect-associate/README.md

         * A read replica can be cross-AZ and cross-region.
         * Each read replica has its own DNS endpoint.
         * Read replicas require automatic backup to be enabled.
-        * Read replicas can be promoted to be their ownV database.
+        * Read replicas can be promoted to be their own database.
 This breaks the replication.

 1. Workflow orchestration (for example, AWS Step Functions).